mariam138/sea-conquest/README.md

 1. Sign in to Heroku and access the dashboard
 2. In the top right corner, click the "New" dropdown menu and then click "Create new app"
-3. Choose a name for your app, then change your region accordingly (for me, it was Europe)
+3. Choose a name for your app, then change your region accordingly (I chose Europe)
 4. Click "Create app"
 5. On the next page that loads after clicking "Create app", click "Settings" in the top navigation bar
 6. Click on "Reveal Config Vars"